Skip to content

 About the Designer

-Majdi Al Kuzbari is a Interior architect, educator and co-founder of MDN Design Studio highly respected figure in the world of interior architecture, with a distinguished career spanning over fifty years.
-His profound dedication to cultural heritage — particularly the rich artistic legacy of Syria — has positioned him as a leading voice in the reinterpretation of tradition within contemporary design.
+Majdi Alkuzbari is an interior architect, educator, and co-founder of MDN Design Studio, and a highly respected figure in the world of interior architecture, with a distinguished career spanning over fifty years.
+His profound dedication to cultural heritage, particularly the rich artistic legacy of Syria, has positioned him as a leading voice in the reinterpretation of tradition within contemporary design.

 His remarkable portfolio includes landmark hospitality projects, medical and commercial developments, refined residential spaces, and contributions to prestigious international exhibitions across Syria, the Gulf, and Europe — including Expo 2020 Dubai.
 His work is recognized for its ability to infuse architecture with story, soul, and a deep sense of identity.